Torekhan Sabyrkhan: Professional career

 In his professional debut, Sabyrkhan faced Jiri Hauke at Barys Arena in Astana, Kazakhstan on 5 April 2025.
 He won the bout by knockout in the third round.

 Personal life

 Sabyrkhan is the younger brother of Makhmud Sabyrkhan, who is also a Kazakh boxer.
-Both brothers have competed in various amateur competitions and are regarded as promising athletes in Kazakhstan's boxing scene.
+Both brothers have competed in various amateur competitions and are regarded as promising athletes on Kazakhstan's boxing scene.